 Secret Santa is a traditional event in December with family, friends, or office colleagues, in which each guest gives a gift to another guest without knowing who will give him/her a gift.
-Imagine that you want to organize it.
-You notify your guests to choose a gift by keeping it secret.
-For a maximum of surprise, you would like to attribute each gift to a guest with a draw at the last minute.
-So your guests don’t know for whom will be the gift that he/she chose.
-But several problems are raised, that can be answered by applied mathematics.
+Could you imagine that you want to organize it?
+Please let your guests know to choose a gift by keeping it secret.
+For maximum surprise, you would like to give each gift to a guest with a draw at the last minute.
+So your guests don’t know for whom the gift that he/she chose will be.
+However, several problems are raised that can be answered by applied mathematics.

 Let’s begin with the first problem: to whom each guest gives his/her gift.
 Let’s suppose each guest has well his/her gift for a unique other guest.
 Of course, the draw could have been done before and kept secret.
 But you want to do the draw at the last moment and by revealing simultaneously who gives his/her gift to whom.
 That is to say, you write the name of each guest on a different piece of paper for each and mix it in a Christmas hat.
-Then each one takes a piece of paper randomly.
-And finally, all ones at the same time unfold the piece of paper and discover the name of the guest to whom he/she gives his/her gift.
+Then, each one takes a piece of paper randomly.
+Finally, all of them, at the same time, unfold the piece of paper and discover the name of the guest to whom he/she gives his/her gift.

-Will a guest draw at random his/her name?
-If it is the case, the surprise effect will be broken for him/her, and what would imply to redo the draw or exchange gifts?
+Will a guest draw his/her name at random?
+If this is the case, the surprise effect will be broken for him/her, and what would imply redoing the draw or exchanging gifts?
 What we want to avoid.

 The probability that at least one guest draws his/her name is the inverse of the probability that no one drew his/her name, that is to say: